Mudlark: Modern times

-More recently, metal-detectorists and other individuals searching the foreshore for historic artefacts have described themselves as "mudlarks".
-In London, a licence is required from the Port of London Authority for this activity and it is illegal to search for or remove artefacts of any kind from the foreshore without one.
+Metal-detectorists and other individuals searching the foreshore for historic artefacts have described themselves as "mudlarks".
+In London, a licence is required from the Port of London Authority for this activity and it is illegal to search for or remove artefacts from the foreshore without one.
 The regulations changed in 2016, making Ted Sandling's book London in Fragments out of date in this respect.

 The PLA state that "All the foreshore in the UK has an owner.
 Metal detecting, searching or digging is not a public right and as such it needs the permission of the landowner.
-The PLA and the Crown Estate are the largest land owners of Thames foreshore and jointly administer a permit which allows metal detecting, searching or digging."
-The PLA site has much useful information for permit holders including maps, rules & regulations about where digging is and is not permitted, safety and tide tables.
+The PLA and the Crown Estate are the largest land owners of Thames foreshore and jointly administer a permit which allows metal detecting, searching or digging".
+The PLA site has much useful information for permit holders including maps, rules and regulations about where digging is and is not permitted, safety and tide tables.

 Occasionally, objects of archaeological value have been recovered from the Thames foreshore.
 Dependent on their value, these are either reported as treasure under the Treasure Act 1996, or voluntarily submitted for analysis and review via the Portable Antiquities Scheme.

-A BBC article in July 2020 recommended the Thames Discovery Programme, "a group of historians and volunteers [running] guided tours" for novice mudlarks, and in 2019 the book Mudlarking: Lost and Found on the River Thames by Lara Maiklem was first published.
+A BBC article in July 2020 recommended the Thames Discovery Programme, "a group of historians and volunteers [running] guided tours" for novice mudlarks and in 2019 the book Mudlarking: Lost and Found on the River Thames by Lara Maiklem was published.
 The author had considerable experience in searching the banks of the river for historical artefacts.
 Rag and Bone: A Family History of What We've Thrown Away (2020) by Lisa Woollett is another examination of the subject.

 The Museum of London is happy with the outcome of the mudlarks that search the Thames.
 Finds Liaison Officer, Stuart Wyatt, said "New, interesting artefacts are constantly being discovered by mudlarks and brought to the museum.
 Finds from the Thames are still giving us new information and adding to the collective knowledge.
-These objects are continuing to enhance our understanding of London's history and the lives of Londoners who inhabited the city over the last two millennia."
+These objects are continuing to enhance our understanding of London's history and the lives of Londoners who inhabited the city over the last two millennia".